Don't Just Read the News, Understand It.

 IMD Revises Upward Monsoon Forecast to 106% of Long-Period Average, Likely Boost to Rural Economy

-• IMD director general Mrutyunjay Mahapatra stated the forecast includes a model error of plus or minus 4% and emphasized that consistent rainfall distribution will be critical for a successful monsoon season.
+• IMD director general Mrutyunjay Mahapatra stated the seasonal rainfall is likely 106% of the LPA with a model error of plus-minus 4%, emphasizing that rainfall distribution will be critical.

 Insights by Ground AI